Dvidal7788/DataLynx/README.md

     <li>Prompts user with string given as input.</li>
     <li>Mallocs initial char.
 Reallocs one char at a time until '\n' is reached, at which point that char will be changed to '\0'.</li>
   </ol>
-  <li>RETURN: Will return dynamically allocated string.
+  <li><h6>RETURN:</h6> Will return dynamically allocated string.
 It is up to the programmer to free this string in the calling function.</li>
 </ul>

 <h5>BUILD_DBLINK_LIST()</h5>